malloydata/malloy/docs/_src/language/nesting.md

 # What is an "Aggregating Subquery?"

 Aggregating Subqueries are queries nested in other queries.
+A nested query produces a subtable per row in the query in which it is embedded.
 In Malloy, it is an object which has a name, and transforms a shape.
-"Aggregating subquery" is a bit of a mouthful, so we often refer to it as "nesting a query."
+The technical term of "Aggregating Subquery" is a bit of a mouthful, so we more often refer to it as "nesting a query," or a "nested subtable."

 An Aggregating Subquery utilizes a Named Query, which might look like this when defined in the model, or within a query: